 Immigration Series: America Was Built With Justice

-May 17, 2013 by Carolyn Simon, Associate Director of Digital Media
+May 17, 2013 by Carolyn Simon, Deputy Director of Digital Media

 Labor, sacrifice and justice are all part of the foundation of this country.
 They also play a huge role in the stories of so many of the immigrants who have come to America to seek a better life for themselves and their families.